Gear-a-holic-ism

 Phase V: Minimalist (10 years)

 I wanted to minimize my possessions so I could focus on things that really mattered to me.
 I wanted my activities to maximize enjoyment and meaning.
 This resulted in changing the trips I planned.
-For example, while I could push myself to do 30 (or in one case 50 miles) in a day, that my sweet spot is more like 15-20 miles/day.
+For example, while I could push myself to do 30 (or in one case 50 miles) in a day, my sweet spot is more like 15-20 miles/day.
 While I could do solo winter trips, I didn’t enjoy them, nor hot desert trips.

-Phase VI (current)
+Phase VI: Simplicity/Essentialism (current)

 Leave a Reply